Hannah Marie Wormington: Death

 Wormington died in her home in Denver on May 31, 1994 due to smoke inhalation after a fire that had started in the living room where she was sleeping.
 She had fallen asleep on the couch after lighting a cigarette; that cigarette then lit the couch on fire.

+Legacy

+The material components of Hannah Marie Wormington's life are documented and stored by the Smithsonian Institution Archives.
+These papers, films, notes, manuscripts, publications, proposals, and more were published and generated between 1930 and 1993, and include aspects of both her professional publications and more private correspondences.

+Not only was Wormington the first woman to serve as president for the Society for American Archaeology, but she is also the first woman to receive a PhD from Harvard (Radcliffe) in Anthropology.